awsdocs/amazon-workdocs-user-guide/doc_source/iphone_client_help.md

 1. Choose **Menu**, **Share**, and then select the app to which to open the file\.

-1. If you want to save the file back to Amazon WorkDocs when you’re done, see [Saving a File from Another iOS App to Amazon WorkDocs](#iphone_saving_files)\.
+1. If you want to save the file back to Amazon WorkDocs when you’re done, see [Saving a file from another iOS app to Amazon WorkDocs](#iphone_saving_files)\.

 ## Using the Files app in iOS<a name="ios-files-app"></a>